-- 55. Within the development itself, houses 1 & 2 would have a back to front relationship with Houses 3 & 4 with the amenity space to houses 1 & 2 and parking to all 4 properties between.
-This results in a distance between dwellings of approximately 24.5m and from the front elevation of Houses 3 & 4 to the rear boundary of 1 & 2 approximately 18m which is sufficient to preserve the privacy and amenities of future occupiers.
-Between Houses 3 & 4 and 5 & 6 these would have a back to back relationship with their amenity areas between, the distance between the rear elevations is approximately 21m which is considered acceptable. - 56.
-Houses 5 & 6 would have a front to front relationship with houses 7 & 8 with access and parking for these four units between and a distance between the front elevations of approximately 18 metres which again is considered acceptable. - 57.
-House 4 would sit adjacent the shared boundary with 51 Foxholes Road and would have an oblique back to front relationship with this dwelling, however there would be a distance between the dwellings of approximately 20metres and at an oblique angle any overlooking would not be harmful or uncommon in an urban setting such as this. - 58.
+- 65. Within the development itself, Houses 1 & 2 would have a back to front relationship with Houses 3 & 4 with the amenity space to Houses 1 & 2 and parking to all 4 properties between.
+This results in a distance between these dwellings of approximately 24.5m and from the front elevation of Houses 3 & 4 to the rear boundary of Houses 1 & 2 approximately 18m which is sufficient to preserve the privacy and amenities of future occupiers.
+Between Houses 3 & 4 and 5 & 6 these would have a back to back relationship with their private amenity areas sited in between.
+The distance between the rear elevations of these dwellings is approximately 21m which is again considered acceptable. - 66.
+Houses 5 & 6 would have a front to front relationship with Houses 7 & 8 with the access and parking spaces for these four units sited between them that would provide a separation distance of approximately 18 metres between the front elevations of these dwellings.
+Again, this is considered acceptable. - 67.
+House 4 would sit adjacent the shared boundary with No.51 Foxholes Road and would have an oblique back to front relationship with this dwelling, however there would be a separation distance between these dwellings of approximately 20metres and at an oblique angle any overlooking would not be harmful or uncommon in an urban setting such as this. - 68.
 The proposed driveway would run along the southeastern boundary of the site with a landscaped buffer along the boundary reducing its impact on neighbouring sites.
-Within the development itself, dwellings sit side on to the access which will reduce the impact of noise and disturbance from vehicles, and the ground floor side windows facing the access will provide surveillance over these areas.
-The two parking areas within the development would serve the units between which they sit and again this will reduce the impact of vehicles manoeuvring within the site. - 59.
-Four of the units are 106.8 m which is marginally below the Nationally Described Space Standard (NDSS) for a 3-bed, 6-person, 3-storey dwelling of 108m.
+Within the development itself, dwellings sit side on to the internal access road which will reduce the impact of noise and disturbance from vehicles, whilst the ground floor side windows facing the access road would provide surveillance over these areas.
+The two parking areas within the development would serve the units between which they sit and again this would reduce the impact of vehicles manoeuvring within the site. - 69.
+Four of the units measure 106.8 m which is marginally below the Nationally Described Space Standard (NDSS) for a 3-bed, 6-person, 3-storey dwelling of 108m.
 The remaining 4 units exceed this standard at 114m.
-The Local Plan advises that;

-"the Council encourages applicants to comply with the national prescribed space standards when preparing and submitting planning applications.
-Schemes that are significantly below these standards e.g. more than 20% of floor space will need to demonstrate how the development will achieve an acceptable standard of living for future occupants."

-- 60. As none of the units fall more than 20% below the NDSS, it is considered that the scheme complies with the Local Plan in this regard.
-All properties have usable and adequate private garden space and amenities such as car and cycle parking and occupiers will enjoy adequate living conditions. - 61.
-The proposed development would by virtue of its layout, siting and relationship to neighbours including intervening distances between buildings, result in a development which preserves neighbouring privacy and amenities and is therefore in accordance with Policy PP27 of the Poole Local Plan 2018.
+The Local Plan advises that "the Council encourages applicants to comply with the national prescribed space standards when preparing and submitting planning applications.
+Schemes that are significantly below these standards e.g. more than 20% of floor space will need to demonstrate how the development will achieve an acceptable standard of living for future occupants." - 70.
+As none of the units fall more than 20% below the NDSS, it is considered that the scheme complies with the Poole Local Plan in this regard.
+All properties would have usable and adequate private garden space and amenities, such as car and cycle parking, and the future occupiers would enjoy adequate living conditions. - 71.
+The proposed development would by virtue of its layout, siting and relationship to neighbours including intervening distances between buildings, result in a development which preserves neighbouring privacy and amenities and is therefore in accordance with Policy PP27 of the Poole Local Plan (2018).